Easy Apple Oatmeal

 Notes

-- Milk – You can use any type of milk that you like in this recipe, it doesn’t have to be almond milk
+- Milk: You can use any type of milk that you like in this recipe, regular or dairy free both work.

 This is SO delicious!
 Found on pinterest.
 I didn’t have ginger but it was still good without it!